Files

 If you want to host PLANKA for more than just playing around with, you might want to do the following things:

-values.yamlwith your config, as this will make applying upgrades much easier in the future. - Create your
+- Create a `values.yaml` with your config, as this will make applying upgrades much easier in the future.

 Any questions or concerns, [raise an issue](https://github.com/Chris-Greaves/planka-helm-chart/issues/new).